-Our approach has been to consider smoothed Pseudo-Articulatory trajectories as the basis for recovery of detail in a simple model of syllabic articulatory patterning.
-Working with a limited data set, at the moment, we have shown that it is in fact possible to recover the desired details without resorting to statistical models of phone sequences, or to models of the syllable as a sequence of phones.
-This suggests that the syllable is a good articulatory unit for speech recognition processing.
-Ultimately, phonemic labeling and morphological recognition must underpin the recognition process, and we consider this will be supported by syllable identification.
+Our approach has been to consider idealized pseudo-articulatory trajectories as the basis for recovery of detail in a simple model of syllabic articulatory patterning.
+Working with a limited data set, at the moment, we have shown that it is in fact possible to recover the desired details without resorting to models of the phone, or to models of the syllable as a sequence of phones.
+This suggests that the syllable is the right articulatory unit for speech recognition processing.